plone/documentation/develop/addons/components/genericsetup.rst

 Preventing uninstall
 ====================

-You might want to prevent your add-on product uninstall for some reason.
+You might want to prevent your add-on package uninstall for some reason.

 Example: